coopersimon/spa/spa/README.md

 - Final Fantasy Tactics A2: Lots of broken graphics and visibility / depth issues.
 However functionally seems ok now.
 - Final Fantasy III: Mostly OK, tries to use mode 6 on engine A and crashes.
 - Final Fantasy IV: Mostly OK.
-- Final Fantasy: 4 Heroes of Light: Game starts OK, 2D has visibility issues in menu.
-3D is pretty good but has some precision issues.
+- Final Fantasy: 4 Heroes of Light: Mostly ok, visibility issues with menus on 3D screen.
 - Fire Emblem: Shadow Dragon: Intro missing some graphics.
 Also in-game intro.
 Otherwise looks and sounds fine.
 - GTA Chinatown Wars: Titles & menu looks OK, intro 3D is broken
 - Hotel Dusk: Room 215: Now crashes with an undefined instruction in ITCM.